 The National Symphony Orchestra of Ukraine

-The NSOU was trusted with the premier performances by the works of following composers: Sergiy Prokofiev, Dmitriy Shostakovich, Aram Khatchaturian, Boris Lyatoshynsky, Valentyn Silvestrov, Myroslav Skoryk, Evgen Stankovych.
+The NSOU was entrusted with the premier performances of the works of the following composers: Sergei Prokofiev, Dmitri Shostakovich, Aram Khatchaturian, Boris Lyatoshynsky, Valentyn Silvestrov, Myroslav Skoryk, and Evgen Stankovych.

-The Orchestra has gained international recognition over remarkable short period of time.
+The Orchestra has gained international recognition over a remarkably short period of time.
 After an appearance in Moscow, Dmitri Shostakovich commented: «This orchestra has as distinguished a group of performers as one would be likely to find anywhere.
 The ensemble of the orchestra is of the highest level.
-In addition, the various soloist and instrumental groups within the Orchestra play exceptionally and complement each other beautifully – as would greatest of the world’s symphony orchestras.»
+In addition, the various soloists and instrumental groups within the Orchestra play exceptionally and complement each other beautifully – as would the greatest of the world’s symphony orchestras.»

-Ukrainian and International repertoires.
+Since 1993, the NSOU has released more than 100 sound recordings which include both Ukrainian and international repertoires.
 Most of these recordings have received the highest international acclaim.
-In the 1994th, the Australian Broadcasting Company (ABC) rated NSOU’s recording of Boris Lyatoshynsky’s Symphonies No. 2 and No. 3 as «The Best Recording of the Year".
-The CD of Silverstov’s «Requiem for Larissa» was nominated for the 47th Grammy Awards; the CD of Bloch and Lees’s Violin Concertos was nominated for the 51st Grammy Awards.
+In 1994, the Australian Broadcasting Company (ABC) rated NSOU’s recording of Boris Lyatoshynsky’s Symphonies No. 2 and No. 3 as «The Best Recording of the Year.» The CD of Silvestrov’s «Requiem for Larissa» was nominated for a Grammy Award in 2005.
+The CD of Bloch and Lees’ Violin Concertos was nominated for a Grammy Award four years later.

 «The Sydney Morning Herald»

-Since from April 1999, Volodymyr Sirenko is Artistic Director & Chief Conductor of the NSOU.
-Since from June 2006, Alexander Hornostai is Executive Director & Producer of the NSOU.
+Since April of 1999, Volodymyr Sirenko has been the Artistic Director and Chief Conductor of the NSOU.
+Since June of 2006, Alexander Hornostai has been its Managing Director and Producer.